-33 Comments
+36 Comments

+Fiona is a teacher at Yoga inc. She also writes for a living so you can hire her to do that too.
 Congratulations to all mummies-to-be out there :) Being a prenatal yoga teacher, I have many students asking me questions concerning yoga during pregnancy.
 Therefore I think it would be good to compile a list of common questions for you, giving you a clearer picture of what you need to be mindful of during pregnancy.
 1. When is a good time to start a prenatal yoga class?
 It is most recommended to start after your first trimester, that is usually after 14 weeks.
 During the first trimester, your body is adjusting to the new changes within and you tend to feel more tired, therefore it is better to stay relaxed until your body energy returns to normal.
 You may start a prenatal yoga class anytime during the second and third trimester.
 2. How different is a prenatal yoga class compared to a regular yoga class?
 Firstly in a prenatal class, the whole class is full of pregnant ladies, just like you.
 The teacher is equipped with prenatal yoga knowledge and caters the class to postures that are helpful and safe for pregnant ladies.
 During a prenatal class, postures are adapted to strengthen and stretch related muscles to prepare you for labour and motherhood.
 A portion of the class is dedicated to relaxation and meditation to help pregnant ladies relax and cope better with any emotional stress.
 It is highly recommended for all pregnant ladies to attend prenatal yoga class rather than a regular yoga class in order to receive the benefits of the specialised practice.
 3. Can I still attend a regular yoga class instead of prenatal?
 If you are a regular yoga practitioner, you may choose to attend a regular yoga class.
 However, it is important to highlight to the teacher your stage of pregnancy so that he/she may advise on certain posture you may need to avoid.
 It is also important for you to have some information on what you need to be mindful of while attending a regular yoga class (refer to qns 6).
 4. What do I need to keep in mind while attending a regular yoga (ie: not prenatal) class?
 It is most important to acknowledge the differences in your body and how your body feels during the practice.
 Always try to maintain a steady pace of breath and avoid any postures that brings up your heart rate too much.
 Ideally, you should still be able to carry a conversation in any of the posture you are doing.
 Try to avoid regular yoga classes in the first trimester because the energy in your body may be low and you are still adjusting to the pregnancy.
 5. Is it ok to practice hot yoga during pregnancy?
 It is not recommended to practice hot yoga during pregnancy.
 In a hot room, the heat adds pressure to your body and heart, hence your heart rate escalates even when you do simple postures.
 There may be a risk of overheating the body which may increase risk of neural tube defects and possibly other malformations.
 At Yoga Inc, we do not allow pregnant ladies to attend any of our hot yoga classes (hot basics, hot hatha, warm stretch).
-We believe that it is at your best interest that you keep a safe practice throughout your pregnancy and we thank you for your understanding.
+We believe that it is in your best interest that you keep a safe practice throughout your pregnancy and we thank you for your understanding.
 6. Are there any poses I need to avoid during pregnancy?
 There are 5 basic rules relating to this question.
 6.1.
 Avoid closed hip twists.
 During pregnancy, the most important is to provide space for the baby to grow inside your belly.
 Closed hip twist minimises the space for your baby, and may also affect blood circulation to the baby, so try to keep your twist on the open hip side.
 Eg of poses:

 6.2.
 No Prone Poses (Lying on the Belly).
 After the first trimester, it is not comfortable to lie on the belly, and definitely not safe for the growing baby either.
 Eg of poses: